 Reserve 1 cup potato cooking water.
 Drain potatoes in a colander and return to pot.

 Set aside ⅔ cup potato cooking water for sauce.
-Add sour cream, ½ tsp. salt, and 2 Tbsp. remaining potato cooking water.
+Add sour cream, half the butter (reserve remaining for sauce), ½ tsp. salt, and 2 Tbsp. remaining potato cooking water.
 Mash until desired consistency is reached, adding additional remaining potato cooking water 2 Tbsp. at a time if needed.
 Set aside.

 While potato boils, prepare ingredients.